Budget 2015: What does it mean for your small business?

 With 50 days to the general election, chancellor George Osborne today unveiled his sixth Budget report which made a number of announcements affecting small businesses.

 Presented as an “economic plan working for you”, Osborne emphasised the need to support UK enterprise – “we can’t create jobs without businesses” – with the long term goal to keep Britain “walking tall”.
-Business owners and industry leaders’ reactions to the report have been mixed and you can view their verdicts here.
+Business owners and industry leaders’ reactions to the report have been mixed.

 Here are the key policies for start-ups and small businesses should the Conservatives make the next government…